DanEdens/Resume/resume.md

 [](https://www.geo-instruments.com/projects/)
 > [VIdeo detailing what we do at Geo-instruments](https://www.geo-instruments.com/implementing-geotechnical-monitoring-programs/)

+Geotechical Monitoring specialist responsible for managing projects including Data collection, Web devolpment, Risk mitigation and Compliance documentation for a varity of industrys.

 - Experienced Opperating Independantly, worked as a stand-alone remote branch for 3.5 years.
 - Managed multiple Jobsites across the Midwest.
-- Built backends for data collection and setup project Websites using python, javascript, SQL, and PHP.
+- Built backends for data collection and setup project Websites using Python, Javascript, NodeJS, MQTT, SQL, and PHP.
 - Devolped tools to improve efficency and Issue response time.
 - Experience deploying Mesh networks in Industrial environments.
-1. Monitoring

 In addition to this Project managment role, I heavily engaged myself in our Apps and Software departments.

 Some of these duties include:
 1. Setting up project websites
-1. Automated data collection of field sensors
+1. Automating data collection of field sensors
 1. Alert Investigation
-1. Weekly/Monthly reports
+1. Setting up and maintaining Weekly/Monthly reports to clients

 • Certifications: